port-labs/port-docs/docs/exporters/github-app/exporter/quickstart.md

 1. Create a `pull-request` Blueprint and `port-app-config.yml` Blueprint.

-To export your GitHub `Pull Requests` Port, you may use the following Port Blueprints definitions, and `port-app-config.yml`:
+To export your GitHub `Pull Requests` to Port, you can use the following Port Blueprints definitions, and `port-app-config.yml`:

 <details>
 <summary> Pull Request Blueprint </summary>